softwarescales/jquery-tags/README.md

 jquery-tags
 ===========

-A jQuery plugin transforming a DOM lement into a tag-like input
+A jQuery plugin transforming a DOM element into a tag-like input

 Demo
 ----